 Most people who conduct classes out of relatively small commercial classes or their homes can be quite understanding in their timings.
 With smaller batches and more one-on-one interactions, it’s easier for them to come to a common understanding for everyday classes, but not so much in a larger conglomerate chain.
 Even though these chains have more funding, they are a little stringent in their timings.
 You should look for classes that give you exposure but don’t compromise too much on the equipment.

 This is where Fitato is going to help you out.

 This might seem like an obvious promotion, but think about it, where else can you only pay for experimenting with that class?

-Where else can you just test the waters by paying for a small number of session because you don’t want to commit to that unrealistic, but yet lucrative year long membership?
+Where else can you just test the waters by paying for a small number of sessions because you don’t want to commit to that unrealistic, but yet lucrative year-long membership?